-Berlin is one of those places that you might want to prepare yourself for, and indeed, many people ask me about my recommendations.
-If you're planning your trip and reading my website now, you'd probably not have much time for books, but you might be able to squeeze a film or two into your calendar.
+Berlin is one of those places that you might want to prepare yourself for, and indeed, many people ask us about our recommendations.
+If you're planning your trip and reading our website now, you'd probably not have much time for books, but you might be able to squeeze a film or two into your calendar.

-There are so many films about Berlin, so I'll just focus here on the classics that you can probably get with English subtitles in English speaking countries:
+There are so many films about Berlin, so we'll focus here on the classics that you can get with English subtitles in English speaking countries (Netflix or Amazon Prime):

 Third Reich

-- Rosenstraße (2003): The fantastic story about the courageous protest of many German women upon the arrest of their Jewish husbands in Berlin of 1943 (we'll see the original location on my Jewish Berlin Tour).
+Rosenstraße (2003): The fantastic story about the courageous protest of many German women upon the arrest of their Jewish husbands in Berlin of 1943 (we'll see the original location on our Jewish Quarter Tour).

 http://www.imdb.com/title/tt0298131/